ijnekenamay/Euro_Scoppy/README.md

 # Euro_Scoppy
-Project to make an Eurorack version of "Scoppy" oscilloscope that works with Raspberry pi pico and Android phone.
+Project to make an Eurorack version of "[Scoppy](https://play.google.com/store/apps/details?id=xyz.fhdm.scoppy&hl=ja&gl=US))" oscilloscope that works with Raspberry pi pico and Android phone.

 !!!!!!! note !!!!!!!!
 - This PCB has not yet been manufactured.